 Chevrolet expands its pickup lineup for 2015, reintroducing the Colorado midsize pickup truck which is being sold for the first time since 2012.
 The Colorado returns with brand new styling and engine options and presents a new option for pickup shoppers who still want a truck, but might not need the added girth of a full-size.

-Up next is the Silverado family of pickup trucks, which includes the regular-duty Silverado 1500 and Silverado 1500 Hybrid, and the heavy-duty Silverado 2500 and Silverado 3500.
-The Silverado 1500 gets a complete redesign for 2014 that includes three new direct-injection engines, while the heavy-duty models will be redesigned next year.
-2014’s changes include a large interior upgrade with plenty of technology and optional comfort features, while under the hood changes include aluminum blocks for reduced weight, electric power steering, and a higher compression ratio.
+The Silverado family of pickup trucks includes the regular-duty Silverado 1500, and the heavy-duty Silverado 2500HD and Silverado 3500HD.
+The Silverado 1500 was also completely redesigned in 2014, which added three new direct-injection engines (the heavy-duty models are on tap for a redesign this year).
+Changes included a large interior upgrade with plenty of technology and optional comfort features, while under the hood changes include aluminum blocks for reduced weight, electric power steering, and a higher compression ratio.

 Chevrolet also offers a line of work vans for the commercially inclined, the Express 1500, Express 2500, and Express 3500.